Tag

 Nobody knew how huge Minecraft would be when the alpha released in 2010, but there were hints of it even from the first few hours, when the game’s initial players started building rudimentary shapes and sharing screenshots of what they’d created.

 Today, Minecraft is played by people of all ages.
-Part of its appeal, aside from its openness, is the social aspect.
+Part of its appeal, aside from its openness, is the aspect.
 Whether helping your child stave off monsters as you build a fantasy land together or collaborating with a group of adults to make a working hard drive, there’s something for everyone.

 You can even play it as an RPG, killing mobs with your co-op partner, levelling up and building equipment to grow stronger, with the eventual goal of taking on the final boss, the Ender Dragon.
 Minecraft is whatever you want it to be and you can play it all with friends.